s1csty9/s1csty9/readme.md

 My projects are listed below.
 I'm a member of Szmelc GNU, even though to this day I still have no idea what exactly we do.
 You can find me on other platforms through my [linktree clone](https://s1csty9.github.io/links.html) that is much better than the original.

 My big project thingys (smaller ones are in my repos):\
-Predator OS- epic debian pentesting distro in collaboration with Szmelc
+Predator OS (name TBD)- epic debian pentesting distro by Szmelc (I'm big dev I think)

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=s1csty9&layout=compact&theme=dark)